atridahmetaj/devops-bootcamp/linux/README.md

 ## Contents

 1. **Exercise 2 - Install Java**: A bash script that installs the latest Java version and checks whether Java was installed successfully.
+2. **Exercise 3 - User Processes**: A bash script that checks all the processes running for the current user and prints out the processes in the console.
+3. **Exercise 4 - User Processes Sorted**: An extension of the previous script that sorts the processes output by memory or CPU consumption based on user input.
+4. **Exercise 5 - Number of User Processes Sorted**: An extension of the previous script that limits the number of processes printed based on user input.

 ## Usage